Geigerkind/VCB/README.md

 ```
 1. You have to bann/add buffs in the language of your client.
 If you ban an buff in english but you use an german client for example, it won't work.
+2. I get an lua error after installing it, what should I do.
+You probably had an version before.
+I addded a lot of new variables that you need to reload therefore follow the instructions carefully!

 ```